 Receive a free e-book of Instant Pot recipes!

-For mini boards, simply add smaller portions of your favorite things to each board.
+For mini boards or individual charcuterie boxes, simply add smaller portions of your favorite things to each board.
 I recommend a meat, a cheese and a veggie but crackers are also great.

 Adding herbs to your charCUTErie board gives it life and color.
 I love fresh rosemary because it gives the board and authentic wreath feel which I love.
 Fresh sage is also great because it looks like leaves.

 We have used them on almost all our boards including our Christmas charcuterie board.
 Even our small charcuterie board can feature tiny little fake trees or a sprig of rosemary.
-Some don’t need it especially when they are on the sweeter or more masculine side like our Super Bowl charcuterie board, Halloween charcuterie board or Thanksgiving charcuterie board.
+Some don’t need it especially when they are on the sweeter or more masculine side like our Super Bowl charcuterie board, Halloween charcuterie board, pancake charcuterie board, Mexican charcuterie board, or Thanksgiving charcuterie board.

 What usually goes on a charcuterie board